-If you're a brunette, and you've spent any time on Pinterest browsing hairstyles and colors, you may have developed an acute longing to dye your brown hair red.
+If you're a brunette and have spent any time on Pinterest browsing hairstyles and colors, you may have developed an acute curiosity on how to dye your brown hair red.
 (I know I have.)
-While many women fear that they won't be able to pull of the transition, the good news is that if you have naturally brown hair, your complexion is likely to look pretty great paired with red tresses.
-So, if you think you might be ready to take the plunge and trade your brown mane for something a little more spicy, read on while I share the finer points of dying your brown hair red.
+If you think you might be ready to take the plunge and trade your brown mane for something a little more spicy, read on as I share the finer points of using red hair dye without bleaching on your brown hair.

 Over the years, I've gone both the DIY route and the professional stylist route in terms of coloring, and while I enjoy relaxing while someone else maintains my mane, the cost can add up.
-And since the dying process is a hurry up and wait sort of scenario, being in your own home can be much more comfortable.
+And since the coloring process is a hurry up and wait sort of scenario, dying brown hair red at home can be much more comfortable.

 Since I have medium skin tones that tend to be the slightest bit olive, I can get away with a little more pigment in my hair.
 In the past I've played around with coppers and fire engine reds, as well as more purple based reds.
 What I've found is that I look best in the true red to copper spectrum.
 Today I'll be going for a fiery, fun, Ariel inspired color.
 It's a bold look, and if you go this route, you'll want to mentally prepare yourself for looks and comments.
 You're likely to get both positive and negative feedback (ironically, I'm pretty sure my dad hates when I go this bright), but keep your head up.
 What matters is that you enjoy your bold color choice.

 Once you've nailed down your hue, it's time to gather your supplies.
-Personally, I roll hard and go straight to Sally Beauty.
-I do this so I can purchase my dye and developer separately (along with my conditioner), since more often than not, I already have developer at home.
+The good news (for your hair health) is that you can use red hair dye without bleach.
+For this, personally, I roll hard and go straight to Sally Beauty.
+I do this so I can purchase my red hair dye and developer separately (along with my conditioner), since more often than not, I already have developer at home.
 If you choose to go with a simple box brand from your local grocery store, that's fine too — many of these are super simple to use.
 The downside is that the color range at grocery stores and pharmacies can be limited, and some of them may require pre-lightening.
 If you're aiming for a red that's any lighter or more saturated than your current brown, you'll want to find something that doesn't require pre-lightening.
 Having to lighten your hair prior to dying it (without professional experience) is both annoying and potentially dangerous for your locks.

 If this all sounds like a foreign language, here are the basics of what you need to know.
 Standard developers come in the following types: 10 Volume, 20 Volume, 30 Volume, and 40 Volume.
 Each volume has a different lift factor, which has to do with how dark your hair is currently, and how light you'd like to get it.
 10 Volume developer has little to no lift, 20 Volume is pretty standard for grey coverage and will lift hair 1-2 levels.
 30 Volume creates 2-3 levels of lift, and 40 Volume lifts 3-4 levels, which is quite a lot.
 So if you've got dark brown hair, and you want strawberry blond or bright red hair, you'll require quite a lot of lift.
 For example, to go from my natural, semi-dark, chestnut hair color, I needed to use a 40 Volume to get to my intended Ariel red.